Unleash/unleash/websitev2/docs/user_guide/unleash-context.md

 To standardize a few activation strategies, we also needed to standardize the Unleash context, which contains fields that vary per request, required to implement the activation strategies.

-The Unleash context is compromised by a set of predefined fields.
+The Unleash context is composed of a set of predefined fields.
 The static fields do not change in the life-time of your application, while dynamic fields can change per feature toggle evaluation.

 **Static context fields**